 For the 2024-2025 events funding round we are working in partnership with our sustainability and climate action teams to develop and support events' sustainability measures.

-We are also excited to have a new application platform this year which will make it easier for event organisers to apply online.
+We are also excited to have a new application platform which will make it easier for event organisers to apply online.

 Recipients from last year’s funding round included: